 Beds are made on arrival day - and unlike many of the other cottages there, prices include everything, no surprises for electricity or towel hire.
 Weekly rental is Saturday-to-Saturday; short breaks Friday, Saturday & Sunday evenings; or mid-week Tuesday to Friday.
 Extra days are possible - contact us about short breaks.
 Prices are very competitive, especially out of season.
 Sorry, no pets or smoking.

-Enjoy the lawn river frontage to watch boats, fish, or just relax with a bottle of wine.
+Enjoy the lawn river frontage to watch boats, fish anywhere on site, or just relax with a bottle of wine.
 Marvel at swans and ducks swimming towards you - and at sunset, unwind on the decked terrace gazing at picnic-boats lazily sailing home.
 Finish your day dining in the rustic boathouse onsite bar and bistro, with a massive range of real ales.